Matt Veldman

-Matt Veldman (born August 12, 1988) is an American football tight end who is currently a free agent.
-He was signed by the Jaguars as an undrafted free agent in 2012.
-He played college football at North Dakota State.
-His younger brother Michael Veldman is the Quarterback for Gustavus Adolphus College.
+Matt Veldman (born August 12, 1988) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the North Dakota State Bison and was signed by the Jacksonville Jaguars as an undrafted free agent in 2012.
+His younger brother Michael Veldman is the former quarterback for Gustavus Adolphus College.

 Professional career

 Jacksonville Jaguars

-Veldman signed with the Jacksonville Jaguars following the 2012 NFL Draft as a rookie free agent.
+Veldman signed with the Jacksonville Jaguars following the 2012 NFL draft as a rookie free agent.
 He spent the entire 2012 season on injured reserve.
 On June 11, 2013, he was released to make room on the roster for QB Mike Kafka.

 Detroit Lions

 Veldman signed with the Detroit Lions on June 17, 2013.
+He played in one career NFL game.
 He was released from the Lions on August 27, 2013.
 After spending time on the Tampa Bay Buccaneers practice squad, Veldman re-signed with the Lions practice squad on December 19, 2013.

 Washington Redskins

 Veldman was signed by the Washington Redskins on August 14, 2014.
 The Redskins waived Veldman on August 26, 2014.